Overview

 GUI text size too large

-If this does not resolve the issue, click here for further suggested workarounds for resolving font and display issues (click here to download the "Font Fix.reg" file referenced in the document).
+If this does not resolve the issue, view further suggested workarounds for resolving font and display issues (download the "Font Fix.reg" file referenced in the document).

 “Could not find Batch framework” error message